 Dozens of popular networks: Hulu Live compares well against YouTube TV because they carry many of the same channels.

-It has popular sports networks like the full suite of ESPN and Fox Sports channels.
-It also has other channels like Turner networks, USA, and more.
+It has popular sports networks, including the full suite of ESPN and Fox Sports channels.
+It also has other channels like Turner Networks, USA, and more.

 Hulu Live even includes all local networks.